boobaGreen/S2INodeJsPOF/readme.md

 }
 ```

-the "createdAt" field will then be created which will be used for the filters and display order according to the main requirements
+the `"createdAt"` field will then be created which will be used for the filters and display order according to the main requirements

+## :mag_right: APIfeautures

+In all the GET function you can set the fields you want to project in the response object or to not include("-", minus sign before the name without space)

+EXAMPLE (exclude the "\_\_v" field from this response):
+`/api/v1/products/?page=2&limit=3&fields=-v`

+In all GetAllOrders,GetAllUsers and GetAllProducts you can set a `limit` and the page selected for every query .
+EXAMPLE (set : page 2 , limit 3):
+`/api/v1/products/?page=2&limit=3`.

+You can `sort` the response of the GetAll functions :
+EXAMPLE (sort ascending by name):
+`/api/v1/products/?sort=name`.

+For the orders get all the default orders is "-createdAt" (decrescent first, the newst before) , for switch use "sort=createdAt" (no minus sign)

 ## :page_with_curl: License